LivotovLabs/WebApplicationSkeleton/README.md

 Each part contains the complete working sample for easy copying and extending

 Entire skeleton is managed by the gradle build scripts and runnable out of the box.
 Also, thanks to the great gradle support in Intellij IDEA, it is simple to create the IDE project for the skeleton - just import the root folder from your IDEA and it will take over.

+## P.S.
+If you're inetersted - the skeleton files will be committed in several days, stay tuned.